CISSY-XIAOCHENYUAN/cissy-research-group/content/authors/admin/_index.md

   - Supervisor
 ---

-She is currently working towards the Ph.D. degree in Computer Applied Technology with the Faculty of Applied Sciences of the Macau Polytechnic University.
+She is currently an Associate Professor with the Faculty of Applied Sciences of the Macao Polytechnic University.
+Her research interests include Digital Multimedia Processing, Digital Watermarking, Multimedia Forensics, Tampering Detection and Self-Recovery, Remote Image Processing, and Deep Learning Techniques and Applications.